observatorium/observatorium/docs/proposals/20220105-observatorium-alerting.md

 ### Having ConfigClient in ConfigSync repo

 Since config-client is a dependency for config-sync service, we could simplify development by keeping it in one place.
-While making sense, this is akwkard with Observatorium API having to import config-client code from config-sync repo.
+While making sense, this is awkward with Observatorium API having to import config-client code from config-sync repo.
 Still this might be something we could consider to simplify release and build process.

 ### Different Backend for Secrets

-In theory Vault is heavy dependeny.
+In theory Vault is a heavy dependency.
 Since we run on Kubernetes, we could just write Kubernetes secrets and store it there.
-There are some disadventages:
+There are some disadvantages:

 * Does it really solve secret management in practice?
 Those secrets are not encrypted
 * We add strong dependency on Kubernetes.
 * Can our deployment have access to writing and reading Kubernetes secrets.

-This option has to explored more.
+This option has to be explored more.

 ## FAQ

-### Why thanos-ruler-syncer is not currently sufficient for our use-case?
+### Why thanos-rule-syncer is not currently sufficient for our use-case?

 Thanos rule syncer only support syncing Rules.
 Does not support AM Routing configuration.
-It also requires separate service thanos-objstore to be deployed.
+It also requires separate service `thanos-objstore` to be deployed.
 This unnecessary microservice architecture will become a problem and a fuss to operate and maintain.
-We don't need to scale those components separatedly, so I propose to keep it in a single binary for now and expected future.
+We don't need to scale those components separately, so I propose to keep it in a single binary for now and near future.

 ## Action Plan